patlee12/user-management/README.md

 #Setup Prisma ORM.
 $ yarn prisma generate

-# Run the docker-compose-development.yml which serves postgres and pgAdmin.
+# Run the docker-compose-development.yml which serves postgres and pgweb.
 $ docker compose -f docker-compose-development.yml up --build

 # Need to run postgres container for this to work.